al0vya/gpu-mwdg2/README.md

         - conical-island.stage
 ```

 Start a command prompt at `gpu-mwdg2\out\build\x64-Release\conical-island`, type in `..\gpu-mwdg2.exe conical-island.par` and press enter to start running the simulation.
+Before doing so however, the additional files (`conical-island.start`, `conical-island.stage`, etc) need to be created.
+These kinds of files are frequently needed to run simulations for real world test cases and are not straightforward to create.
+To address this issue, there are a set of Python scripts that automatically create these files, run simulations and plot the results.

+### Running automated simulations